About the Event

 Abstract: This event, and especially this introductory session, is intended to show our appreciation for the impressive work and many contributions of our growing international community of Citizen Data Scientists using Altair software to achieve their goals.

-It will provide a big-picture overview of the day’s sessions and some highlights from customer stories involving data analytics or AI/ML.
-Along the way, we’ll point out some handy resources available online (especially for the Altair RapidMiner software) intended to help new users get started and experienced users expand their knowledge and perhaps obtain certification.
+It provides a big-picture overview of the day’s sessions and some highlights from customer stories involving data analytics or AI/ML.
+Along the way, we point out some handy resources available online (especially for the Altair RapidMiner software) intended to help new users get started and experienced users expand their knowledge and perhaps obtain certification.

 Speaker: Prof. Amit Deokar - UMass Lowell